Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 - Superposition: A fundamental principle in quantum mechanics, where a quantum system can exist in multiple states simultaneously until measured, at which point it collapses into a single observable state.

 - Quantisation of energy: Energy can only exist in discrete amounts or levels, rather than being continuous, as demonstrated by phenomena like atomic spectra and electron orbitals.
-Atomic spectra are unique patterns of electromagnetic radiation wavelengths emitted or absorbed by atoms, resulting from the quantized energy levels within them.
+Atomic spectra are unique patterns of electromagnetic radiation wavelengths emitted or absorbed by atoms, resulting from the quantised energy levels within them.

 - The dual wave-particle nature of matter and light: Reveals that particles such as electrons and photons can exhibit properties of both waves and particles depending on the experiment, leading to effects like interference and diffraction when behaving as waves, and discrete particle-like interactions in phenomena such as the photoelectric effect.

 Building upon these fundamental concepts, Quantum Field Theory (QFT) and Quantum Electrodynamics (QED) offer a more advanced framework for understanding the quantum behaviour of particles and fields.
-QED, in particular, provides a unified description of the quantum aspects of electromagnetism, and has been incredibly successful in accurately predicting the outcomes of a wide range of experiments in atomic and particle physics.
+QED, in particular, provides a unified description of the quantum aspects of electromagnetism and has been incredibly successful in accurately predicting the outcomes of a wide range of experiments in atomic and particle physics.
 Let’s explore these ideas in more detail, one step at a time.

 Special relativity

-Special Relativity, developed by Albert Einstein, establishes that the laws of physics are the same for all observers moving at constant speeds, regardless of how fast they travel.
+Special Relativity, developed by Albert Einstein, also established that the laws of physics are the same for all observers moving at constant speeds, regardless of how fast they travel.
 This principle is foundational to both Quantum Field Theory (QFT) and Quantum Electrodynamics (QED), as it ensures that descriptions of electromagnetic interactions, such as those involving photons and electrons, are valid for all observers, no matter their relative motion.
 Relativity also guarantees consistency between energy, momentum, and the speed of light across different reference frames.

 Using a simple example, imagine you’re on a train moving at a constant speed.
 You drop a ball.
 To you, it looks like it falls straight down.
 Special Relativity says that even if someone outside the train is watching, the laws of physics will look the same to them.
 They might see the ball move sideways because of the train’s motion, but the way it falls will follow the same rules of gravity for both observers.